-Employees and "non-employees" who believe they have been the target of sexual harassment in the workplace are encouraged to report complaints as soon as possible after the incident in order to enable the district to promptly and effectively investigate and resolve the complaint.
-Any person who witnesses or is aware of sexual harassment of an employee or "non-employee" is required to report the incident or behavior to the district.
+Any person who believes he or she has been the target of sexual harassment by a student, district employee or "non-employee" or third party related to the school is encouraged to report complaints as soon as possible after the incident in order to enable the district to promptly and effectively investigate and resolve the complaint.
+Any person who witnesses or is aware of sexual harassment of a student, employee, or "non-employee" is also encouraged to report the incident or behavior to the district.
 Targets are encouraged to submit the complaint in writing; however, complaints may be filed verbally.

-Complaints should be filed with the Title IX coordinator.
+Complaints should be filed with the Principal or the Title IX coordinator.

-School employees receiving complaints of sexual harassment from employees and "non-employees" must either direct the complainant to the Title IX coordinator, or may report the incident themselves.
-Supervisory and managerial personnel are required to report complaints of sexual harassment, and will be subject to discipline for failing to report suspected or reported sexual harassment, knowingly allowing sexual harassment to continue, or engaging in any retaliation.
+Any school employee who receives a complaint of sexual harassment from a student shall inform the student of the employee's obligation to report the complaint to the school administration, and then shall immediately notify the Principal and/or the Title IX coordinator.
+School employees receiving complaints of sexual harassment from employees and "non-employees" shall either direct the complainant to the Building Principal, or may report the incident themselves.
+Supervisory and managerial personnel are required to report complaints of sexual harassment received by staff, and will be subject to discipline for failing to report suspected or reported sexual harassment, knowingly allowing sexual harassment to continue, or engaging in any retaliation.